jayunit100/bigpetstore/README.md

 The next phase of the application processes the data to create basic aggregations.
 For example with both pig and hive these could easily include

-  *Number of transactions by state*
+  *Number of transactions by state* or
-  *Most valuable customer by state*
+  *Most valuable customer by state* or
   *Most popular items by state*